 Interview by Lindsay Stanberry-Flynn

-Thank you for agreeing to answer some questions for The Short Story, Vanessa.
+Thank you for agreeing to answer some questions for TSS Publishing, Vanessa.
 I’m looking forward to hearing more about your work.

 It is a pleasure, Lindsay – thank you for asking me.

 You write both poetry and fiction.
 In what ways do you think the different genres complement each other, and what influences your choice when you’re deciding which medium to use?
 Do you enjoy writing one more than the other, and do you find one more challenging than the other?